 School alienation – Theoretical approaches

-This article critically examines the research on school alienation, with a focus on primary and secondary education.
-In this overview, we consider definitions, general conceptual approaches and specific concepts of school alienation, as well as methodological issues, including operationalisations of school alienation.
-Based on our identification of the strengths and shortcomings of previous theoretical and empirical approaches, we propose a definition and model of school alienation that may guide future research efforts.
+This article critically examines the research on school alienation.
+Considers definitions, general conceptual approaches and specific concepts of school alienation, including operationalisations of school alienation.
+We propose a definition and model of school alienation that may guide future research efforts.
 We argue that future research on school alienation needs to focus on the processes by which school alienation manifests itself; moreover, it must take into account how school alienation can differ with regard to various domains in school (alienation from learning, from teachers, from classmates).
 Overall, we argue that instead of an emphasis on general alienation from school, a more specific approach to school alienation is required.

 Ideology and alienation: A necessary